emeagenciadigital/meilisearchadmin/README.md

 ## Try it Today (demo)

-You can use in the demo your Meiliaearch Admin Api Key or ours.
+In the Demo, you can use your Meilisearch Admin API Key or press continue without the API key to use ours.

 Demo Limk using Meilisearch 0.27